cirrusidentity/ssp-proxy-tutorial/1_SP_Setup/README.md

 ```

 This is the `default-sp` authentication source which is of type
-'saml:SP' which makes it a service provider.
+`saml:SP` which makes it a service provider.
 If you are accustom to
 Shibboleth SP you may be expecting a Web Access Management approach
 where you define which paths or folders are protected.
 SSP takes a
 different approach where your app can trigger authentication by